 Boots McCall.

-He stared at the page, then at Ellie, then at Wade.
+He stared at the page.

-“Oh, no,” he said into the silence.
+“Oh, no,” he said.
 “No, no, no.”

-Wade set his glass down too quickly.
+Wade set the bourbon glass down too quickly.

 It missed the stool, hit the stage, and shattered.